 Undefined behaviour

 It is simply not possible for the specifier of a programming language to describe every possible behaviour.
 For example, the result of using a variable to which no value has been assigned is left undefined by many languages.
-In a case where a variable has been left without a value, a program can do anything, including crashing with no diagnostic or executing with wrong data, leading to incorrect results.

 Unspecified behaviour